Perpetual Loyal wins Sydney to Hobart race in record time | WHIZ News

 Owner Sandy Oatley, who was not aboard, was shocked the yacht was forced out of the race for the second straight year.

-The 70-foot New Zealand yacht Giacomo, skippered by Jim Delegat whose teenage sons Nikolas and James were among the 14-man crew, crossed the line 2 hours after Perpetual Loyal to take second place.
+The 70-foot New Zealand yacht Giacomo, skippered by Jim Delegat and whose teenage sons Nikolas and James were among the 14-man crew, crossed the line two hours after Perpetual Loyal to take second place.